Fellowship Program | Gastroenterology

 Each fellow is encouraged to align him or herself with one of the faculty members and participate in research on a topic of joint interest.
 There is less emphasis on consult rotations.
 In the latter part of the third year, the fellow serves as the attending on the GI consult service at the University with faculty back-up.
 This is an experience unique to our program and a significant confidence builder before entering the “real world”.

 The fellows attend a number of conferences both within the Division and the Department of Medicine.
-They also organize and present a weekly Medical-Surgical conference along with surgeons, radiologists and pathologists.
-A second weekly conference allows for topics in pathology, hepatology, clinical nutrition and hepatobiliary disease.
-Every Friday morning, there is a research conference during which research topics and meeting presentations are discussed.
+There is a weekly conference that allows for topics in pathology, hepatology, clinical nutrition and hepatobiliary disease.
+Every Monday morning, there is a research conference during which research topics and meeting presentations are discussed.
 There is also training in the critical review of the medical literature.
 An outstanding medical school library, internet/literature search access, courses and seminars in the basic sciences, statistics and public health courses are also available.